Chrome keeps crashing on Mac? Proven fixes (2025 update)

 2. Alternatively, click the three dots to the right of the address bar and choose Delete Browsing Data.

-5. Select the box next to the items you want to remove.
-You can leave “Passwords and other sign-in data” and “Autofill form data” deselected.
-They are not the reason Chrome is crashing.
-If you clear them when you’re signed into a Google account, they will be immediately copied back when Chrome syncs with your account.
+4. Select the checkbox next to the items you want to remove.
+You can leave “Autofill form data” deselected — it is not the reason why Chrome is crashing.
+If you delete it when you’re signed into a Google account, it will be immediately copied back when Chrome syncs with your account.

 delete browser data in Chrome